Tinsae-Tadesse/Exploring-Weather-Trends/report.md

+# Exploring Global and Local Temperature Trends

+## Introduction
+This project is aimed at analyzing local and global temperature data and comparing the trends in both temperatures.
+The global average temperature data contains 266 rows of records starting from 1750.
+The data contains 135 and 329 distinct countries and cities respectively.
+The questions raised for analyzing the data are:

+* Is the local average temperature hotter or cooler to the global average?
+Has the difference been consistent over time?
+* How do the changes in local temperatures over time when compared to the changes in the global average?
+* What does the overall trend look like?
+Is the world getting hotter or cooler?
+Has the trend been consistent over the last few hundred years?

 ## Objective
 Objective of this project is to compare local temperature data (for Asmara city in Eritrea) with the global temperature trend.